pound-emu/pound/CONTRIBUTING.md

 ### 2. Memory Management

 - **Heap Allocation Functions Ban**: Using memory allocation functions like malloc(), free(), new, and delete is prohibited.
 Use our custom memory allocator in `src/host/memory/arena.h`.
-Allocating memory should only be done in `main.cpp` during initialization, otherwise your code will be rejected.
+Allocating memory should only be done in `main.c` during initialization, otherwise your code will be rejected.

 ### 3. Safety First